Check the information below to find out your eligibility and how to apply:

 Youth Social Action includes volunteering, fundraising and campaigning, as well as skills and confidence-building projects which work with young people.
 This fund will prioritise organisations working with young people from less affluent backgrounds, to develop an appetite for this sort of activity

-The #iwill fund is currently open to applications and the closing date is 3rd November 2019.
+The #iwill fund is currently open to applications and the next closing date is February 25th 2020.

 If you have any questions about applying for funding then please email firstname.lastname@example.org and we will get back to you or call 0114 242 4294